 Perhaps you need new sales strategies for savvier clients?
 Or new marketing plans for shifting audiences?
 Sales consultants can even help you tackle problems at the root by steering you towards stronger recruitment and better performance for a newly empowered sales team.

 In fact, there’s really only one thing a sales consultant can’t do for your company: sell your products or services.
 To be clear, they’re absolutely capable, it’s just not their job.
-Sales consultants are sales enablers, not salespeople—though any consultant worth their salt will have an impressive sales background to bring to the table.
+Sales consultants are sales enablers, not salespeople—though any consultant worth their salt will have an impressive sales mindset and background to bring to the table.
 Anyone who doesn’t probably isn’t worth your investment.
 Just saying.

 Sales consultant duties and responsibilities

 Michael Zipursky, a consulting expert, once said “As a consultant, your product is your expertise.”
 (3)